iNat NZ help

 You'll see links to help pages along the left side near the top of this page.
 We recommend you start with our "Add an observation" page.

-iNaturalist NZ—Mātaki Taiao is the Kiwi corner of iNaturalist.org, and iNaturalist.org has an extensive set of help pages that you can use.
-If you're just getting started with us, check out iNat's Getting Started guide to tour some of the site's features.
+iNaturalist NZ—Mātaki Taiao is the Kiwi corner of iNaturalist.org, and iNaturalist.org has an extensive set of global help pages that you can use.
+If you're just getting started with us, check out iNat's tutorials to tour some of the site's features.
 If you have a question about the site, have a look through the iNat Frequently Asked Questions.

 If you'd rather just send us an email and ask for help, that's good.
 Please do!
 We're here at help@inaturalist.nz and are happy to give you one-on-one help getting started, or help you figure out how to do something a bit tricky.
 We're also very keen to hear about any non-biological bugs you might encounter on the site.
 We work closely with the iNaturalist developers to keep improving the system.